 Number of Tables: Six tables with three or more working at busy times.

 Comfort of Chairs: Hey, come on.
 You're worried about the damn chairs?
 Maybe you should be more worried about that guy down at the end who's slow playing you with pocket queens.
-Then you'll stop fretting over how mediocre the chairs are.
+Then you'll stop fretting over the chairs.

 Game Spreads and Limits: Hold 'Em, Texas Hold 'Em.
-It's exclusively low limit, with the games starting at a totally reasonable 2-4 and occasionally bumping a table up if they can find the players.
-They will deal no limit as well.
+It's exclusively low limit, with the games starting at a totally reasonable $2-$4.
+They will deal no limit as well at $1-$2.

 How Crowded is the Room?
 Medium, not too bad, but they have a huge hotel to suck from the fill seats.
 So, I guess what we're saying is there is always a game, and there is rarely a wait.

 Comps?
-You can use your slot card to get rated and receive pretty goood comps, at $2 an hour.
+You can use your slot card to get rated and receive pretty good comps, at $2 an hour.

 How Good Are the Players?
 Lots of bad tourists, so if you know how to play tight-aggressive or have solid fundamentals you can probably grind out a profit.
 Of course, if you have solid skills, you'll probably find a better place where more money's at stake.

 What Else Do I Need to Know?
 Prizes for high hands.
-Whatever you do, try not to get a hand that rewards you with a buffet.
 They've got low-cost No-Limit tournaments going on most days.

 |